The 4 Levels Of Strategy: The Difference & How To Apply Them

 Corporate Level Strategy

 A corporate strategy is generally broader than the other strategy levels.
-Strategies at this level are more conceptual and futuristic than the other level strategies.
+Strategies at this level are more conceptual and futuristic than the other levels.
 They usually span a 3-5 year period.

 A corporate strategic plan generally encompasses: